 So let’s start with the facts as they stand today 15 July 2020 Spain is a very big country made up of 17 regions (a bit like England, Scotland, Ireland and Wales) and fifty provinces (a bit like counties).
 At the height of the Coronavirus pandemic, during the State of Alarm, the Spanish government took control of all regions and implemented a strict nationwide lockdown.
 Now Spain is out of de-escalation, the regions have regained autonomy to make their own regulations, so you may find variations in what you can and cannot do.

-Day to day life is actually very pleasant within social distancing restrictions, shops are well stocked and in general you will find
+Day to day life is actually very pleasant within social distancing restrictions right now in summer 2020, shops are well stocked and in general you will find

 - Outside locations in Spain are open100% and inside venues venues are open up to 75% capacity

 - Maximum numbers for gatherings vary from 150 to 500 depending on the region